 According to Australian regulations, fire extinguishers must be placed inside all motel / hotel rooms.
 The extinguishers must be appropriate for paper-related fires.
 They must possess tags that identify all steps for using the extinguishers.
 They must be placed in areas where they are visible to occupants at all times.

 Additionally, fire extinguishers must be present in all kitchen areas, corridors, and any areas in or nearby occupied spaces.
 The hotel owner must acquire the appropriate fire extinguisher types appropriate for these areas.
 They must be based on the type of fire that is most probable for these areas.
 For example, if the hotel has an on-site kitchen for breakfast preparation, they need an extinguisher that puts out grease or oil-based fires.
 All extinguishers must be tested on a monthly basis according to Fire Safety for hotel’s regulations.
+Have a fire safety checklist.

 Designated Escape Routes